lucky-media/guidelines/pages/team.md

 - 10 am and 1 pm (part-time)

 ### Effective Work
-No, it's not the total hours we do actual programming.
-There is a lot of work throughout the day that isn't programming but it is still work.
+No, it's not the total hours we do programming.
+There is a lot of work throughout the day that isn't programming but it still counts as work.
 It includes the time we invest for:
-- Brainstorming and discussing about the best tech stack
+- Brainstorming and discussing the best tech stack
 - Researching the best solutions for present issues
 - Reading/watching a tutorial for a new feature/technology
 - Setting up the environment for development